dayt0n/Autom/README.md

 Hardware
 --------
 * [CANtact](https://store.linklayer.com/products/cantact-v1-0?variant=1151776209) OR [CANable](https://www.tindie.com/products/protofusion/canable-usb-to-can-bus-adapter/)
-* [Raspberry Pi](https://www.raspberrypi.org/products/) or other small computer/mini PC running Linux
+* [Raspberry Pi](https://www.raspberrypi.org/products/) or other small computer/mini PC running Linux (if you use a Pi, you may want to also get a [UPS for it as well](https://www.adafruit.com/product/1944) for data backup operations after the car is turned off)
 * Any secondary PC at home that is always on (preferably running some Linux distribution, but not necessary)
 * A reasonably priced good to high quality webcamera.
 Personal recommendation: [Microsoft LifeCam HD-3000](https://www.amazon.com/Microsoft-3364820-LifeCam-HD-3000/dp/B008ZVRAQS)